fwcd/ProjectLighthouse/README.md

 Loosely speaking, view controllers coordinate communication between UI components.
 They...

 * assemble the subview hierarchy (by adding childs etc.)
-* communicate with external views (such as the lighthouse)
-* mediate controller information
+* setup inputs, views and controllers
+* observe the model and invoke the view

 > Note that views and/or controllers may be polymorphic (i.e. they implement an interface such as `GridView`).

 ### Views
 * present the model
-* notify responders about events

 ### Controllers
 * implement a responder for associated views (they accept user input)